 There are indeed innate technicalities in drafting a resume for engineers.
 Based on current studies, an engineering resume in Illustrator may include specialized sections headings.
 Here are some suggestions sections:

 - Projects or design projects

 In the light of enumerating your relevant experiences, here are some recommended action words that you can use in your resume if referring to technical skills:

-These are just some suggested terms that you can use to emphasize your technical skills as an engineering.
-You can also check out our Experienced Resume Formats if you’re looking for more.
+These are just some suggested terms that you can use to emphasize your technical skills as an engineer.
+You can also check out our Experience Resumes if you’re looking for more.